 1424 W. 25th Street, Minneapolis; 612-813-5604; islesbun.com

 Nana's Bake Shoppe graciously gave me a sampler box of their scones to try, and my first bite instantly transported me back to afternoon tea in London.
-The only British bakery in the Twin Cities, they offer sweet and savory baked goods including scones, tarts, and traybakes.
+They're the only British bakery in the Twin Cities, and the menu offers sweet and savory baked goods including scones, tarts, and traybakes.
 I sampled the cheesy chive, cranberry & walnut, and Sara Jane scones—everything was delicious, but I especially enjoyed the dark chocolate and orange zest flavor combination of the Sara Jane scones.

 I spent 45 minutes waiting outside Puffy Cream Donuts Plus in a socially-distanced line and yes, it was worth it.
 There aren't any surprising flavors or unusual toppings in the bakery case, but what you will find is an encyclopedic array of perfectly-executed classics.
 I loved the glazed old fashioned, and the puffy cream bismarks filled with fresh vanilla or chocolate whipped cream are a must.
 Other menu items include French crullers, cinnamon twists, raised and cake donuts, cinnamon rolls, long Johns, danishes, turnovers, and apple fritters.

-Stop by in person to order.
+Stop by in person to order, or order online with a day's notice to ensure availability.
 Since the shop is quite small only two households are allowed inside at a time; be prepared to wait outside, especially on weekend mornings.

 3390 Coachman Road, Suite 208, Eagan; 651-686-8342; facebook.com/Puffy-Cream-Donuts-Plus-111890812175929/

 T-Rex Cookie Kitchen specializes in half-pound cookies which theoretically could be shared.
 As someone whose favorite part of the cookie is the soft middle portion, I heartily approve of the edge-to-interior ratio.
 Most flavors are classics—think chocolate chip, peanut butter, monster, and sugar—but my favorite is the caramel Oreo, with gooey ribbons of caramel and Oreo pieces.
 There's also a "cookie of the week" which typically highlights seasonal flavors or unexpected ingredients.
-Order online for curbside pickup at the Eagan location, and nationwide shipping is also available.
+Order online for curbside pickup at the Eagan location, or stop by either location for an in-person takeout order.
+Nationwide shipping is also available.

 237 7th Street E., St. Paul; 651-224-2300; thebutteredtin.com